-Joan Murray, explains why she thinks it’s crucial to encourage more young people, especially girls, to take up engineering and technical roles.
+Joan Murray explains why she believes it is critical to encourage more young people, particularly girls, to pursue engineering and technical careers.

-When I think about my career in engineering and construction, it all starts from school days.
-The school I attended in Limerick, the UK gave girls the same choices as boys and the freedom to follow paths which were not the traditional female ones.
-We were encouraged to study the so-called STEM subjects (Science, Technology, Engineering & Maths), as well as the humanities.
-Such enlightened teaching created pupils who saw no restriction in what they chose to study and no barriers to what profession they might choose.
+When I think about my engineering and construction career, it all starts in elementary school.
+Girls were given the same options as boys at the school I attended in Limerick, Ireland, as well as the freedom to pursue paths other than the traditional female ones.
+We were encouraged to study STEM (Science, Technology, Engineering, and Math) subjects as well as the humanities.
+Such enlightened teaching produced students who saw no barriers to what they chose to study or what profession they might pursue.

-Thirty years on, and despite a number of initiatives to try to redress the balance, the statistics for girls studying STEM subjects, and going onto third level to continue those subjects, remains unchanged.
-While we have growing numbers of young people taking GCSE physics and A-level maths, at age 16 there is a steep drop off; in physics the number falls from around 150,000 to 32,000 including just 7,000 girls choosing to study the subject.
+Despite a number of initiatives to try to redress the balance, the statistics for girls studying STEM subjects and going on to third level to continue those subjects remain unchanged after thirty years.
+While the number of young people taking GCSE physics and A-level maths is increasing, there is a sharp drop off at the age of 16; in physics, the number falls from around 150,000 to 32,000, with only 7,000 girls choosing to study the subject.

-After school, I chose to study civil engineering at University in Dublin as I always wanted to be involved in something that would make a contribution to society.
-I think engineers do this on a daily basis through the creation of new buildings and structures which leave their mark on the landscape.
+After high school, I chose to study civil engineering at the University of Dublin because I had always wanted to be involved in something that would benefit society.
+Engineers, I believe, do this on a daily basis by constructing new buildings and structures that leave their imprint on the landscape.

-I joined Carillion as a graduate civil engineer and have worked for the company for the last 19 years.
-Over time, I moved from delivering in a technical role into a management role and now head up TPS Schal, the company’s construction compliance, surveying and project management division.
-The creative process is always challenging, never dull and no two days in this profession are ever the same.
+I began working for Carillion as a graduate civil engineer and have been with the company for the past 19 years.
+I progressed from delivering in a technical role to managing TPS Schal, the company’s construction compliance, surveying, and project management division.
+The creative process is never boring, and no two days in this profession are ever the same.

-But how do we inspire more young people, especially girls, to realise this potential and get them into jobs in engineering and other exciting technical sectors that are essential to our economic prosperity?
+But how do we encourage more young people, particularly girls, to realise their potential and pursue careers in engineering and other exciting technical fields that are critical to our economic prosperity?

-Younger people need to be able to see Science, Technology, Engineering and Maths as attractive areas to study and make careers.
-We are in a world where the media seems to glorify celebrity and fame, and while this no doubt has its attractions, we need to show a positive alternative.
+Younger people must be able to see Science, Technology, Engineering, and Math as appealing fields in which to study and work.
+We live in a world where celebrity and fame seem to be glorified by the media, and while this has its appeal, we need to demonstrate a positive alternative.

-I think we need leadership from the top down and plenty of initiatives from the grass roots up.
-In May of this year I attended the launch of a new campaign ‘Your Life’ in which the government welcomed over 170 leading businesses and institutions offering over 2,000 jobs and apprenticeships.
-This campaign, launched by the Chancellor of the Exchequer, aims to inspire and boost young people’s participation in the ‘STEM’ subjects by encouraging all of us to do more.
+I believe we require top-down leadership as well as numerous grassroots initiatives.
+In May of this year, I attended the launch of the government’s new ‘Your Life’ campaign, which welcomed over 170 leading businesses and institutions offering over 2,000 jobs and apprenticeships.
+The Chancellor of the Exchequer launched this campaign to inspire and boost young people’s participation in ‘STEM’ subjects by encouraging all of us to do more.

-Across Carillion we looked at how we engage with a number of local schools each year, looking at construction, health and safety and sustainability, mainly aimed at primary schools.
-In response to this campaign, our commitment going forward will also include a new, more focused campaign in secondary schools, encouraging girls to choose STEM subjects for ‘A’ levels.
-The image of careers in technology and engineering has not always been female friendly and we will have ambassadors – women and men from our organisation – who will encourage young people to study these subjects.
-We have also announced a pledge to increase the number of women in apprenticeships fivefold over the next five years.
-I’d like to see more technical and engineering companies taking up the challenge to support and encourage women in their career choices.
+We examined how Carillion engages with a number of local schools each year, focusing on construction, health and safety, and sustainability, with a focus on primary schools.
+In response to this campaign, we will launch a new, more focused campaign in secondary schools to encourage girls to choose STEM subjects for ‘A’ levels.
+Careers in technology and engineering have not always had a positive image among women, and we will have ambassadors – women and men from our organisation – who will encourage young people to study these subjects.
+We have also pledged to more than fivefold the number of women in apprenticeships over the next five years.
+I’d like to see more technical and engineering firms take on the challenge of supporting and encouraging women’s career choices.

-Of course it’s not just about recruiting but also retaining women engineers.
-All my life I have had to get used to being in a small minority, where less than 10% of the workforce are female.
-So we have also recently launched Project SNOWE (Support Network for Operational Women Engineers).
-This is a voluntary initiative whereby women across the organisation can draw on the experience, support and encouragement of colleagues (male and female) when working in engineering roles.
-TPS Schal will roll this out across the business, engaging 20% of technical women in engineering in year one, increasing year on year over a five year period.
+Of course, it is not only about recruiting but also about retaining female engineers.
+I’ve spent my entire life adjusting to being a member of a small minority, with women accounting for less than 10% of the workforce.
+As a result, we recently launched Project SNOWE (Support Network for Operational Women Engineers).
+This is a voluntary initiative in which women across the organisation can benefit from the experience, support, and encouragement of male and female colleagues when working in engineering roles.
+TPS Schal will implement this across the organisation, employing 20% of technical women in engineering in year one and increasing year on year over a five-year period.

-Whatever individual companies do, it is only by working together: government, business and schools that we can truly make a step change in the perception and image of engineering and technology.
-It will take time.
-But by doing so we will be substantially widening the talent pool available to future employers and so decrease the skills shortage in the UK and that can only be a good thing for us all.
+Whatever individual companies do, we can only truly change the perception and image of engineering and technology by working together: government, business, and schools.
+It will take some time.
+However, by doing so, we will significantly broaden the talent pool available to future employers and thus reduce the skills shortage in the UK, which can only be a good thing for us all.